 Introduction

 Your introduction will have four main parts.
-You have to start with a “Hook,” which could be a startling statistic, a relatable anecdote, or even a joke that hooks the audience in.
+You have to start with a “Hook,” which could be a startling statistic, a relatable anecdote, or even a joke that hooks the audience.
 Next, you talk about why the topic is relevant to the audience.
-The next step is stating your main argument of the persuasive speech and giving them a preview of what you will be covering next.
+The next step is stating your main argument for the persuasive speech and giving them a preview of what you will cover next.

 Body

-The body consists of three main parts: Problem, Solution, and Benefits.
-In the first part, you have to state the degree, nature, and severity of the problem central to your persuasive speech.
+The body comprises three main parts: Problem, Solution, and Benefits.
+In the first part, you must state the degree, nature, and severity of the problem central to your persuasive speech.
 You may back it up with statistics, facts, and quotes from reputable sources to support your points.
-This is the most crucial aspect of your speech so that you can focus 40% of your speech on this.
+This is the most crucial aspect of your speech, so you can focus 40% of your speech on this.

 Next, you introduce the solution to the problem stated earlier.
-You talk about how that solution effectively addresses the issue and persuade the audience about the necessity and importance of such a solution.
-Then you segway into the benefits of your solution, which could be of various types.
-The end goal here is to ultimately convince every member of the audience and make them understand the multiple benefits that make this solution their go-to way to solve the problem.
+You talk about how that solution effectively addresses the issue and persuades the audience about the necessity and importance of such a solution.
+Then, you segway into the benefits of your solution, which could be of various types.
+The end goal here is to convince every audience member and make them understand the multiple benefits that make this solution their go-to way to solve the problem.

 Conclusion

 Finally, you end your persuasive speech with a conclusion that has four main parts.
 Firstly, you segway an ending to your speech by using the appropriate words.
-Next, you highlight your persuasive speech’s key takeaway by summarising it into a few words that the audience can take home to think about.
-Thirdly, you give the audience an actionable instruction that they can immediately implement to get started with the solution you persuaded them to use.
-And finally, you leave them with a clincher statement that leaves a lasting impression in their minds and reinforces the main argument of the persuasive speech indirectly in their minds.
+Next, you highlight your persuasive speech’s key takeaway by summarising it into a few words the audience can take home to think about.
+Thirdly, you give the audience actionable instructions to implement immediately to get started with the solution you persuaded them to use.
+And finally, you leave them with a clincher statement that leaves a lasting impression in their minds and indirectly reinforces the persuasive speech’s main argument.

 Persuasive Speech Example

-Let’s take a simple example of the persuasive speech topic “Exercising daily keeps prevents you from future severe illnesses” to understand how you can construct a Body for your speech.
+Let’s take a simple example of the persuasive speech topic “Exercising daily prevents you from future severe illnesses” to understand how to construct a Body for your speech.

 You first start with the problems that people who don’t exercise face.
 Talk about personal family members who have faced such issues and mention statistics about how widespread and severe the consequences of not exercising are and which age groups are most at risk.

-Now that you know the basic structure of a persuasive speech, you can use it for the persuasive speech ideas I will discuss next and deliver a spot-on speech!
+Now that you know the basic structure of a persuasive speech, you can use it for the ideas I will discuss next and deliver a spot-on speech!

 Persuasive speech topics to get you started

-You’re pretty determined to deliver a persuasive speech if you’ve reached till here, so keep going.
+If you’ve reached here, you’re determined to deliver a persuasive speech, so keep going.
 To get you started, there are some words that you can include in your title that’ll surely pique your audience’s interest and make them pay attention (with examples).

 Should | Should you sleep for 8 hours a day? |